Content Creator Guide

 Rejected: Despite a more developed body in some images, the character's face consistently appears childlike.
 A mature body does not compensate for a childlike face - both must read as adult.

-The Takeaway It doesn’t matter if the character is a goddess, a slime, a goblin, or an elf.
-It doesn’t matter if you use 3D, anime, or illustrated art.
-It doesn’t matter if you hide the image.
-If the character LOOKS like a child, they cannot be in 18+ content.
+The Takeaway It doesn't matter if the character is a goddess, a slime, a goblin or an elf.
+It doesn't matter if you use 3D, anime, or illustrated art.
+It doesn't matter if you hide the image.
+If the character LOOKS like a child, they cannot be in M17 or 18+ content.
 Period.
 Visual appearance determines age classification.
 Not the description, not the species, not the stated age.

 ISEKAI ZERO has two tiers of image rules based on visibility: